|Years||1962 (8o 5th)

-The photo at the top of this page shows the GB eight boating during the 1962 Championships.
+The photo at the top of this page, from Ann Sayer’s personal collection, shows the GB eight boating during the 1962 Championships.
 From left: Barbara Philipson (shorts only), Margaret McKendrick, Ann Sayer, Pauline Baillie Reynolds (in boat), Daphne Lane, Frances Bigg (in boat), Jill Ferguson, Marg Chinn (in boat), Marrian Yates (in boat).

 Getting into rowing

-As so many people do, Daphne got into rowing by accident when she went to Southampton University in 1958, although the exact reason why is pretty original.
-“I’d spent the previous year since leaving school as an apprentice with Vickers Armstrongs (Aircraft) in Weybridge,” Daphne explains, “And during that time I had built a kayak in my spare time [as you do – Ed].
+Like many people, Daphne got into rowing by accident when she went to Southampton University in 1958, although the exact reason why is pretty original.
+“I’d spent the previous year since leaving school as an apprentice with Vickers Armstrongs (Aircraft) in Weybridge,” Daphne explains, “And during that period I’d built a kayak in my spare time [as you do – Ed].
 Arriving at university, I decided that the best place to keep the kayak would be either the boat club or the sailing club, and I happened to go to the boat club first.
-When they saw that I was almost six feet tall, they immediately said,’If you will row with us you may keep your kayak anywhere you like!’
+When they saw that I was almost six feet tall, they immediately said, ‘If you row with us, you can keep your kayak anywhere you like!’
 And so I learned to row.
 I became the club captain in my final year.”

 After graduating, Daphne moved to London to continue her apprenticeship at Vickers Armstrong and joined United Universities Women’s BC where she was affectionately known as Daff.